 INCOME AND EXPENSES

-General practitioner businesses operating on 30 June 2010 generated an average income of $519,400 per business.
-Average fee for service income earned per practitioner was $181,600.
+Dental businesses operating at 30 June 2010, generated an average income of $707,800 per business.
+Average fee for service income earned per practitioner was $347,000.

-Total industry expenditure for general practice medical businesses was $10.2b during 2009-10.
-The main expense item incurred was labour costs accounting for $4.4b or 42.6% of total expenses.
-Other main sources of expenditure included payments to administrative businesses for support services ($1.4b or 13.9%).
-This indicates that a number of medical businesses utilise the services of a separate administrative company to provide support staff and pay general expenses.
-Contract payments to medical and health practitioners accounted for $1.3b or 12.3% of total expenses with 16.6% of total practitioners choosing to contract their services to other medical businesses.
+Total industry expenditure for dental businesses was $5.1b during 2009-10.
+The main expense item incurred was labour costs accounting for $1.9b or 37.5% of total expenses.
+The other main source of expenditure was payments to administrative businesses for support services ($783.4m or 15.5%), indicating that a number of dental businesses utilise the services of a separate administrative company to provide support staff and pay general expenses.